solodit/solodit_content/reports/Cyfrin/2024-04-11-cyfrin-wormhole-evm-ntt-v2.md

 }
 ```

 **Wormhole Foundation:** This has been reviewed and has to impact on the current contracts.
-Any contract changes in the the future will be reviewed, including changes to libraries.
+Any contract changes in the future will be reviewed, including changes to libraries.

 **Cyfrin:** Acknowledged.